mayankshar21/dotnet-microservices-devops/README.md

-# dotnet-microservices-devops
+Introduction
-This is a sample project to deploy .NET core microservices to Azure DevOps using GitHub.
+This is a sample project to deploy .NET core microservices to Azure cloud using GitHub.